yugabyte/yugabyte-db/docs/content/latest/architecture/design-goals.md

 YugabyteDB supports multi-row transactions with both Serializable and Snapshot isolation.

-- The [YSQL](../../api/ysql/) API supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READS` (default) respectively.
+- The [YSQL](../../api/ysql/) API supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READ` (default) respectively.
 - The [YCQL](../../api/ycql/dml_transaction/) API supports only Snapshot Isolation using the `BEGIN TRANSACTION` syntax.

 {{< tip title="Read more about consistency" >}}